Anugrah070/Google-Review-Portal/README.md

 /reply - Reply to a specific review by ID.

 Note
-currently it doesnt make use of database to store the replied data but shoes the replies to the console of sever terminal can be stored or processed later easily
+currently it doesnt make use of database to store the replied data but shows the replies to the console of sever terminal can be stored or processed later easily

 #Some snapshots